hxmid/rawrand/readme.md

     - 5. full range
         - adds the entire min-max range, where num becomes the accuracy

-- time based and keybind triggers for sens change
+- time based and keybind triggers (key, mouse button or scrollwheel) for sens change

 - sensitivity interpolation, smoothing out transitions between each sens